Gifts for every person on your list

 • Diver?
 Oceana fights coral bleaching and destructive fishing, and has a number of notable victories under its belt.

 Story by Plenty staff.
 This article originally appeared in Plenty in November 2008.
-The story was added to MNN.com in December 2009.
+The story was added to MNN.com.